UNITED STATES

 Operating Activities

-Net cash used in operating activities was $8,287 for the six months ended June 30, 2024, compared with $4,072 for the same period in 2023.
-This increase of $4,215 was largely attributable to a $5,500 increase in amounts advanced by the Company to General Atomics under the Cost Share Agreement for work on the Demonstration Plant, partially offset by the collection of the $2,000 WEA grant receivable balance.
+Net cash used in operating activities was $9,177 for the nine months ended September 30, 2024, compared with $8,766 for the same period in 2023.
+This increase of $411 was largely attributable to an increase in amounts paid for work on the Demonstration Plant during the nine months ended September 30, 2024, partially offset by the January 2024 collection of the $2,000 WEA grant receivable balance.

 Investing Activities

-Net cash used in investing activities of $52 and $4 for the six months ended June 30, 2024 and 2023, respectively, resulted from the purchase and sale of equipment during each period.
+Net cash used in investing activities of $52 and $4 for the nine months ended September 30, 2024 and 2023, respectively, resulted from the purchase and sale of equipment during each period.

 Financing Activities

-Net cash provided by financing activities of $35,286 for the six months ended June 30, 2024 stemmed from the receipt of the net proceeds from the 2024 Rights Offering.
-Net cash provided by financing activities of $7 for the six months ended June 30, 2023 stemmed from the exercise of 100,000 stock options.
+Net cash provided by financing activities of $35,286 for the nine months ended September 30, 2024, stemmed from the receipt of the net proceeds from the 2024 Rights Offering.
+Net cash provided by financing activities of $23 for the nine months ended September 30, 2023, stemmed from the exercise of 330,000 stock options.

 Financial Position, Liquidity and Capital Resources

-At June 30, 2024, we had a working capital balance of $33,130 which represented an increase of $25,321 from our December 31, 2023 working capital balance of $7,809.
-This increase was largely the result of the $35,286 in net proceeds received from the 2024 Rights Offering, partially offset by amounts paid by the Company during the six months ended June 30, 2024 under the Cost Share Agreement and for the payment of other ongoing expenses.
+At September 30, 2024, we had a working capital balance of $28,402, which represented an increase of $20,593 from our December 31, 2023 working capital balance of $7,809.
+This increase was largely the result of the $35,286 in net proceeds received from the 2024 Rights Offering, partially offset by amounts paid by the Company during the nine months ended September 30, 2024 under the Cost Share Agreement and for the payment of other ongoing expenses.

 19

-Due to inflationary cost pressures on labor, equipment, and consumables, as well as cost increases associated with certain optimized plant engineering and design parameters, General Atomics, on behalf of the consortium, has recently submitted to the DoE an updated Demonstration Plant construction and operations budget of approximately $53,600, which is approximately 21% higher than the original budget of approximately $43,800.
-The DoE has been asked to support the growth in this budget increase on the same 50% cost-share basis as previously agreed in the Cooperative Agreement.
-Irrespective of the DoE’s decision, the Company is prepared to cover the cost increases to ensure the Demonstration Plant can operate for a sufficient amount of time to gather the information necessary for a commercialization decision.
-The additional funding for this revised budget and contingency for additional budget adjustments, if necessary, that are not covered by the DoE would come from the proceeds generated by the 2024 Rights Offering.
-Through June 30, 2024, the Company had advanced funds totaling $24,200 for costs related to the Demonstration Plant.
+Due to inflationary cost pressures on labor, equipment, and consumables, as well as cost increases associated with certain optimized plant engineering and design parameters, General Atomics, on behalf of the consortium, submitted to the DoE an updated Demonstration Plant project budget of approximately $53,600, which is approximately 21% higher than the original budget of approximately $43,800.
+In response, the DoE pledged an additional cost-share funding commitment of $2,400 to fund a portion of the budget increase, with the balance coming from the Company, including from the funds raised by the Company in the 2024 Rights Offering.
+These additional funds are expected to support the operations of the Demonstration Plant for a sufficient amount of time to gather the information necessary for a commercialization decision.

 With the funds raised from the 2024 Rights Offering, the Company will have sufficient funds to complete construction and operation of the Demonstration Plant; however, even with these funds and the expected receipt of the remaining WEA grant monies, the Company will still require substantial additional funds to complete the permitting and licensing, and ultimate construction and operation of a commercial mine and plant for the Bear Lodge REE Project.
 Ultimately, in the event the Company cannot secure additional financial resources, or complete a strategic transaction in the longer term, the Company may need to curtail or suspend its operational plans regarding the Bear Lodge REE Project or other initiatives, or potentially liquidate its business interests, and investors may lose all or part of their investment.